agtorre3/agtorre3/README.md

-- 👋 Hi, I’m @agtorre3
+- 👋 Hi, I’m Alejandra Torres
-- 👀 I’m interested in coding 💻, baking 🍪, travelling ✈🌎, and cats 🐈.
+- 👀 I’m interested in coding 💻, reading 📚, writing 🖊, baking 🍪, traveling ✈🌎, and cats 🐈
-- 🌱 I’m currently learning Ruby on Rails.
-- 🦾 I'm familiar with C#/.NET, Angular, and Microsoft Azure.
-I'm also familiar with SAP technologies, including SAPUI5, HANA Studio, and ABAP.
+- 🦾 I'm familiar with Ruby on Rails, C#/.NET, Angular, and Microsoft Azure.
+I'm also familiar with SAP technologies, including SAPUI5, HANA Studio, and ABAP

 <!---
 - 💞️ I’m looking to collaborate on ...